This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 reasons: the big sheets will lay down faster than boards,

-the material is less expensive than kiln-died boards, and
+the material can be less expensive than kiln-died boards, and

 years of plywood roof decking, most living roofers today